 *An Outlook.com account will login will give you access to OneDrive (online storage), Word Online, Excel Online, Powerpoint Online, etc. This is useful as document you create and write in Word Online will be automatically saved on Microsoft's servers so that when you need it you can just download it or edit it online on Office.com.

-Here's also a video showing you their way of using Microsoft Word Online for your reference below.
+Here's a sample screenshot of Microsoft Word Online for your reference below.

 There is also a whole bunch of training material available free on Microsoft's website.
 Though, most of these I have found tailored towards the Microsoft Office desktop version.
 Nonetheless, some of the learnings can be helpful in understanding how to use the online version.